quantiota/AI-Agent-Farm/README.md

 2. Task Distribution Module: This module is responsible for distributing tasks to the AI agents installed on the microservers.
 The module takes into account the processing power and workload of each AI agent and distributes tasks accordingly to maximize efficiency and minimize downtime.
 The module is designed to handle multiple tasks simultaneously and can be configured to prioritize certain tasks over others based on their importance or urgency.

-3. Performance Monitoring Module: The Prometheus module monitors the performance of each AI agent and the overall performance of the AI Agent Farm.
+3. Performance Monitoring Module: This module monitors the performance of each AI agent and the overall performance of the AI Agent Farm.
 The module collects metrics such as CPU and memory usage, task completion rates, and system uptime, which are then displayed on the Grafana dashboard.
 The module can be configured to send alerts if performance falls below certain thresholds or if critical errors occur.

 ## Data Stream Processing & Machine Learning Notebooks